 The AA must document the insurer's reinsurance program.
-This includes retention limits, and any changes in such limits in the last three years.
+The AA should describe significant changes in its reinsurance arrangements (e,g. changes in retention limits), and the rationale for change, if any.
+The scope of the descriptions should include contracts accounted for under IFRS17 as well as other international financial reporting standards5.
 The disclosure should also include any insurer policies with respect to the maximum exposure allowed to a single reinsurer.

-The AA should give a list of all reinsurance agreements and indicate whether it is with a related party as defined by the insurance legislation.
-The AA should detail the type of reinsurance, a description of the products covered, key risks transferred, retention limits, the effective and expected termination dates, experience or profit share arrangements, any cancellation or adjustability clauses, and recapture clause.
+The AA should give a list of all reinsurance agreements and indicate whether the arrangements are with related parties as defined by the insurance legislation.
+The AA should detail the type of reinsurance, a description of the products covered, portfolio(s) the products belong to, key risks transferred, amount of risk ceded, retention limits, the effective and expected termination dates, experience or profit share arrangements, any cancellation or adjustability clauses, and recapture clause.
 The AA should also clearly describe stop loss and catastrophe arrangements.